 Drunk driving may extend liability in truck accident cases involving catastrophic injuries or wrongful death.
 In addition to the truck driver, liable parties in an injury case may include bar owners, restaurant owners, liquor stores and others who contributed to the driver being under the influence at the time of the accident.

-Victims of a drug or alcohol-related semi-truck accident can demand the following damages from the at-fault driver:
+Victims of a drug and alcohol-related semi-truck accident can demand the following damages from the at-fault driver:

 You shouldn’t have to bear the full weight of these expenses alone.
 Also, you have more important things to worry about (getting better).
 To pursue compensation for these damages and hold the accountable party(s) responsible, you can consider filing a personal injury lawsuit.